Andre De Grasse: 2024 Summer Olympics

+2025 season

+De Grasse began training in Gainesville, Florida under coach Mike Holloway.
+Beginning the season at the Astana Indoor Meeting on the 2025 World Athletics Indoor Tour, De Grasse came fifth.
+He made his outdoor debut at the Florida Relays event, held in Gainesville, where he won the 200 m and led his relay team to the gold medal.
+He next appeared in the inaugural edition of the Grand Slam Track, a new professional track competition series founded by former Olympic champion Michael Johnson, racing at the 2025 Miami Slam in early May.
+He came fourth in the 200 m race, and eighth in the 100 m, for a cumulative finish of sixth overall.

+At the 2025 World Athletics Relays in Guangzhou, De Grasse ran the anchor leg for the Canadian team in the 4 × 100 metres relay.
+He was credited with carrying the team to second place in their heat to secure automatic qualification for the World Championships relay event later in the year.
+In the final, the Canadians won the bronze medal after De Grasse received the baton in 5th place and passed the Japanese and Italian sprinters in the anchor leg.

 Philanthropy and public appearances

 In 2016, he established the Andre De Grasse Holiday Classic Basketball Tournament, a charity event that supports the Andre De Grasse Family Foundation.
 In September 2017, he appeared at WE Day, a WE Charity event in Toronto.
 De Grasse also created and participates annually in a basketball tournament named "Holiday Classic at Markham" at Pan Am Centre.
 All proceeds from the tournament go to the Andre De Grasse Family Foundation.

 Personal life

 He and his wife, American hurdler Nia Ali, have a daughter, Yuri, born June 2018 and a second child in May 2021.
 De Grasse is Catholic, having been influenced by the faith of his parents.
 He has the word "hope" and a prayer tattooed on his arm.

 Honours

 De Grasse's success at the Olympics led to him winning the 2016 Lionel Conacher Award as the Canadian Press male athlete of the year, and be presented with the Rising Star Award by the IAAF.
 In April 2017 De Grasse was a recipient of a Harry Jerome Award.
+De Grasse was made a member of the Order of Ontario for the class of 2022.